mniju/Blog/_posts/2020-07-24-An-Introduction-to-PPO.md

 **Unstable** **Step Updates:**

 The trajectories generated with the old policy , they may be having the states, that are not that interesting.
-May be they all have lesser rewards then that of the current Policy.

-The new policy is dependent on the old policy
+May be they all have lesser rewards then that of the current Policy.But the new policy is dependent on the old policy

 We need to use the old policy and make confident updates when we take a gradient step

-Make the step small updates
+ step updates options

 1. Too large step means, performance Collapse
 2. Too small ,progress very slow.